This article shows how to run Windows 98 on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

 Step 9: In the Name and Platform window, type a name for your old operating system and choose a location on your external hard drive for the installation location or use the default location.

-Step 11: In the Processor window, set 1 processor and 1 core count for the Win98 virtual machine and continue.
+Step 11: In the Processor window, set 1 processor and one core count for the Win98 virtual machine and continue.

-Step 12: In the Memory window, select 1 GB, which is the maximum size of RAM Windows 98 can support.
+Step 12: In the Memory window, select 1 GB, the maximum size of RAM Windows 98 can support.